imyaash/ImaginFusion/readme.md

 Welcome to ImaginFusion!
 This application is part of my Master's Dissertation project in Data Science.
 It allows you to generate 3D models based on natural language text, and it comes with both a Command Line Interface (CLI) and a Graphical User Interface (GUI) for your convenience.

+This implementation is based on the [Dreamfusion](https://dreamfusion3d.github.io/) approach, but uses [Stable Diffusion](https://github.com/CompVis/stable-diffusion) for text guided image generation instead of [Imagen](https://imagen.research.google/) and [torch-ngp](https://github.com/ashawkey/torch-ngp) instead of [Mip-NeRF](https://jonbarron.info/mipnerf/) for 3D synthesis.

+## System Requirements

+1. This project has been tested on Windows 10 with python 3.9.
+It is recommended to use a similar environment for optimal performance and compatibility.
+2. CPU Requirement: A modern CPU with atleast 6-cores is recommended.
+3. RAM Requirement: 16GB of RAM is highly recommended for this application to function properly.
+4. GPU Requirement: A Nvidia GPU with atleast 8GB of VRAM is mandatory for this application to function properly.
+Please ensure that your system meets this requirement.

 ## Software requirements
 Install these beforehand